COVID-19 & IBD Medication

 - STAY ON YOUR IBD MEDICATIONS.
 Inflammation due to IBD can lead to complications and damage to your intestinal tract.
 Your medications aim to keep this inflammation under control.
 Always talk to your doctor about your treatment plan if you have concerns or questions.

-- If you are taking a mesalamine (Asacol®, Apriso™, Canasa®, Delzicol™, Lialda™, Pentasa®, Rowasa®) or other aminosalicylates, these are all safe and are not immune suppressant medications.
+- If you are taking a mesalamine (Asacol®, Apriso™, Canasa®, Delzicol™, Lialda™, Pentasa®, Rowasa®) or other aminosalicylates, these are all safe to continue.

 - While taking these medications, you do not need to take extra precautions beyond CDC recommendations regarding proper hygiene (see: What IBD patients should know about the 2019 novel coronavirus).